open-learning-exchange/open-learning-exchange.github.io/pages/gitandrepositories.md

 Generally, follow these commands in your command line, but refer back above if there are any errors or further questions about why you are writing any of the following commands
 1. Clone your Githib respoitory username.github.io
-..* copy the HTTPS or SSH link from your repository on the Github site ..* On the command line, type `git clone * paste your HTTPS or SSH link here*`
+  * copy the HTTPS or SSH link from your repository on the Github site
+  * On the command line, type `git clone * paste your HTTPS or SSH link here*`
-2. Understand that there are three levels of a Github repository: the upstream([open-learning-exchange.github.io](https://github.com/open-learning-exchange/open-learning-exchange.github.io)),your username.github.io on Github and your username.github.io on your OS.
+2. Understand that there are three levels of a Github repository: the upstream ([open-learning-exchange.github.io](https://github.com/open-learning-exchange/open-learning-exchange.github.io)), your username.github.io on Github and your username.github.io on your OS.
 These need to be synced and checked constantly.
 ..* The upstream repository is the one we are contributing to.
 3. Configure the upstream repository to your fork
-..* `cd <username>.github.io.`
+  * `cd <username>.github.io.`
-..* `git remote -v` - see above to make sure you are pushing and fetching to your own repository on github as the origin ..* `git remote add upstream https://github.com/open-learning-exchange/open-learning-exchange.github.io.git` ..* `git remote -v` - origins should remain the same as step 2, but you should also be fetching and pushing to OLE as the upstream now
+  * `git remote -v` - see above to make sure you are pushing and fetching to your own repository on github as the origin
+  * `git remote add upstream https://github.com/open-learning-exchange/open-learning-exchange.github.io.git`
+  * `git remote -v` - origins should remain the same as step 2, but you should also be fetching and pushing to OLE as the upstream now
 4. Sync Your Fork
-..* `git fetch upstream` -  to fetch branches from the upstream repsoitory ..* `git checkout master` - check to make sure branch is up-to-date with master ..* `git merge upstream/master` - You repository should now be synced to upstream/master
+  * `git fetch upstream` -  to fetch branches from the upstream repsoitory
+  * `git checkout master` - check to make sure branch is up-to-date with master
+  * `git merge upstream/master` - You repository should now be synced to upstream/master
 5. Whenever you begin to work, make sure your respository is up to date with `git diff` and `git status` between your local and username.github.io repos, not your upstream repo.